the-themis-benchmarks/home/README.md

 **3. validate the data files**

-# 2. Use Themis for Your Own (Setup Themis from scratch)
+# 2. Instructions for Reusing Themis

+## Use Themis on local native machines or remote servers

-In practice, we recommend the users to setup our artifact on native machines rather than virtual machines to ensure the optimal testing performance.
+In practice, we recommend the users to setup our artifact on local native machines or remote servers rather than virtual machines to ensure (1) the optimal testing performance and (2) evaluation efficiency.
 Thus, we provide the instructions to setup Themis from scratch.

-1. setup Android development environment on your local native machine
+1. setup Android development environment on your machine

 2. create an Android emulator before running Themis (see [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for creating an emulator using [avdmanager](https://developer.android.com/studio/command-line/avdmanager)).